engraving-challenges/main/5-editing-workflow.md

 #### Global Layout Settings

-Once the music is entered and we've seen the default output of your program you can adjust the global settings - page layout, staff and font sizes, line thicknesses etc.  Don't tweak individual objects yet.
+Once the music is entered and we've seen the default output of your program you can adjust the global settings - music font, thickness of various elements, visibility of bar numbers etc.
+Don't tweak individual objects yet.

 #### Tweak to Usable Quality